rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 3. Item 3

 If you need to add code blocks, multiple lines or even paragraphs of text to a numbered list, then the text should be indented with those same four (4) spaces that we used in the admonitions.

 You can't use your eyes to line them up under the numbered item, however, as this is one space off.
-If you are using a good markdown editor, you can set your tab value to four (4), which will make entering the following easier.
+If you are using a good markdown editor, you can set your tab value to four (4), which will make formatting everything a bit easier.

 Here's an example of a multi-line numbered list with a code block thrown in for good measure:

 1. When dealing with numbered lists that are multi line and include things like code blocks, use the space indentation to get what you want.